-First, you need to realize that such an accusation is a serious one and may result in criminal and civil penalties.
-Make sure your facts are correct and that you have enough information about the person's situation.
-Remember, all physical disabilities are not visually obvious and not all disabilities are physical; some may be mental (cognitive, psychological, psychiatric).
-This means it can be hard to really know if a person is disabled.
+First, you need to realize that accusing someone of Social Security fraud is serious and could result in criminal and civil penalties.
+Make sure your facts are correct and that you have enough information about the person's situation before you file a fraud report.

 Second, know that a person receiving SSDI or SSI disability benefits is allowed to work a minimal amount (the SGA amount).
 So just because you know that someone is working or collecting a paycheck doesn't mean they're necessarily committing fraud.

 If you have enough facts and you're confident that someone you know is committing SSDI or SSI fraud, you can file a report with the Office of the Inspector General (OIG).

 You can contact OIG to report suspected disability fraud in the following ways:

 When making the report, give as many details as you can, especially the name of the person committing fraud and, if you know it, that person's:

 When you report suspected Social Security fraud, you have the option to request anonymity.
 You can also ask for confidentiality, which places restrictions on how Social Security and IGO can use your contact information.